zouharvi/uds-snlp-tutorial/conditional-random-fields/main.md

 > - Why not allow $\sum_{\text{feature } f} \theta_i f_i(y_i, y_j, x, t)$ ?

 ::: notes
-- $o$ can be any scoring function, does not need to be a distributionlike with HMMs
+- $o$ can be any scoring function, does not need to be a distribution like with HMMs
 - It can be a sum of other feature functions.
 - In fact, this can be generalized even further
-- And finally, there is no reason to not allow features to observe the whole sequence
+- And finally, there is no reason to not allow features to observe the whole sequence, because neither Viterbi nor Forward decoding limits this.
 :::

 # Model overview